Everything You've Always Wanted to Know About Screen Printing But Were Too Afraid to Ask

 But really... what IS screenprinting?
 For us, screenprinting is undoubtedly an art form (note: the hipster undertone there is unintentional, we swear).
 The attention to detail that goes into the screenprinting process is crucial - and because we understand the importance of that, we know how to deliver superior quality products.
 There are a lot of moving parts that must fit perfectly together in order to achieve the best end result - take it from us, we know a thing or two!

 How Does screenprinting Work?

 Ink + screen (mesh stencil) = screenprinting!
-Luckily, the process itself has very little limits on what surfaces can be used to print on.
+Luckily, the screen printing process itself has very little limits on what surfaces can be used to print on.
 Staying on trend is easy-peasy with this process, considering all of the awesome ink types available that can manipulate the “look” of the final print.
 Expert printers (enter Threadbird!) understand the relationships between the various inks, shirt materials, and shirt colors - with this knowledge, we’re able to help achieve the look you’re going for.

 Screenprinting - Technically Speaking